openrndr/orx/orx-camera/README.md

 ### DemoCamera2D02

-# Camera2D demo with static elements
+#### Camera2D demo with static elements

-An approach for having certain elements not affected by the camera
+An approach for having certain elements not affected by the camera.
+See DemoCamera2DManual01.kt for a new and simpler approach

 ![DemoCamera2D02Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-camera/images/DemoCamera2D02Kt.png)